marshallmcdonnell/rucio-oidc-docker-example/README.md

 docker-compose up
 ```

-Provider is listening on http://localhost:9000
+* OIDC provider is listening on http://localhost:9000
-Rucio server is listening on http://localhost:8080
+* Rucio server is listening on http://localhost:8080
-Rucio UI is listening on http://localhost:8443
+* Rucio UI is listening on http://localhost:8443

 ### Add the OIDC identity to the admin account to finalize OIDC setup